Breast Cancer Today

 This rare, fast-growing type rarely causes a distinct lump.
 Instead, breast skin can become thick, red, and look pitted, like an orange peel.
 The area might also feel warm or tender and have small bumps that look like a rash.

 The earlier you find the disease, the easier it is to treat.
 Mammograms, an X-ray of the breast, can show tumors before they get large enough to feel.
-The American Cancer Society says women with an average risk level should get a yearly mammogram beginning at age 45.
+The American Cancer Society says women with an average risk level ages 45 to 54 should get a yearly mammogram.
+Starting at age 55, mammograns can be perfomed every 2 years.
 Continue them as long as you’re in good health.
 The U.S. Preventive Services Task Force says until you’re 50 you should talk to your doctor about your need for testing.
 After that, get a mammogram every 2 years from age 50 to 74.
 You don’t have to stop at 75; the group just doesn’t assess the pros and cons.
 You can work it out with your doctor.

 Ultrasound and MRI